 - Civil fraud issues such as asset tracing, dishonest assistance in breach of trust and knowing receipt of trust property

-Our members are frequently work in offshore jurisdictions including the Channel Islands, Isle of Man, Caribbean, Bermuda, Gibraltar, Hong Kong and Singapore.
+Our members also frequently work in offshore jurisdictions including the Channel Islands, Isle of Man, Caribbean, Bermuda, Gibraltar, Hong Kong and Singapore.
 Maitland has strong links to local firms developed through both direct instructions and secondments of our junior members.

 Estates, Wills and Probate